 Here’s about how much you can anticipate to spend when you’re buying a ductless mini-split.

-Average Cost for Mini-Split Installation
+Estimated Cost for Mini-Split Installation

-- Installing a concrete slab for the outdoor condenser, $75–$300.
+- Installing a concrete pad for the outdoor condenser, $75–$300.

 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
-This might be required if you have an older residence.
+This could be necessary if you have an older house.

 Do Mini-Splits Qualify for a Tax Credit?